mwaqasviki/bachelor-project-thesis/README.md

 ## 🌟 Overview

-QuickDine is a full-stack web application that revolutionizes restaurant operations by providing:
+QuickMeal is a full-stack web application that revolutionizes restaurant operations by providing:
 - **Customer-facing ordering system** with intuitive UI
 - **Administrative dashboard** for complete restaurant management
 - **Kitchen management interface** for efficient order processing